raphaelmue/dashup/docs/ucs/layout/UCS_change_layout.md

 # 1. Change Layout - Brief Description
 This use-case allows to user to change the layout and the arrangement of sections and panels on his/her personal dashboard.
-First the user should be able to change basic layouts of the board, e.g. the main color or font.
+The user should be able to change the basic appearance of the board, e.g. the main color or font.
 These settings can be changed in a little layout menu.

 # 2. Flow of Events